yeyoungwon/UMJM-Website/readme.md

 4. Create a page in markdown format (with cover image) for the whole issue in `_posts` (linking the cover image and PDF appropriately)
 5. Create a page in markdown format (with cover image) for each article in `_posts` (linking the cover image and PDF appropriately)
 6. Test your changes with `jekyll serve`
-7. Build the website with `jekyll build -b 'https://umjm.ca'`
+7. Build the website with `jekyll build`
 8. Upload the contents of `_site` to the `public_html` directory at ftp://ftp.umja.ca

 ## Testing